 - Elective subjects are two-year courses.
 The intention is that each student will choose carefully and then commit to their subjects for all of Stage 5 (Years 9 and 10). - Students may continue to negotiate their elective choices early in Term 1 of Year 9.
 This should be done through the Director of Studies.
 Parent approval will also be required.
 These changes are dependent on satisfying class size guidelines. - After the first few weeks of Term 1 in Year 9, students should remain in their timetabled electives and no changes should occur, even with a parent request, unless there are extenuating circumstances (such as meeting a Stage 6 pre-requisite, inability to cope with the academic nature of a course, a change in career pathway, or perhaps a particular medical issue).
-A formal request to change a subject is to be made to the Director of Studies.
+A 'Change of Subject' request will need to be submitted to the Director of Studies.